 Thyme is a decent substitution for rosemary.
 Both of them belong to the mint family of plants known for their delightful aroma and pungency.
 Thyme produces a similar vibe in your recipe though milder in flavor.

 Use fresh thyme leaves as a garnish in salad or crostini in place of rosemary leaves.
 Similarly, fresh or dried thyme works well in place of rosemary (fresh or dried) in cooked dishes.
-Thyme is also a wonderful ingredient for soup seasoning and in sautéed vegetables.
+Thyme is also a wonderful ingredient for soup seasoning and sautéed vegetables.

 2. Sage